brentwg/docker-chefdk/README.md

-# ChefDK in Docker
+# Yet another ChefDK in Docker
-TODO
+See `Makefile` for basic instructions about how to get this up and running.
+- documentation commit to follow (much) later...